Please ensure you always have a valid ticket for your entire journey.

 A revenue inspector may from time to time ask you for photo ID.
 This can be a National Rail photocard (available from any of our ticket offices), or you may prefer to show your driving licence or other official photo ID instead.

-Report the loss to us as soon as you can.
-Visit our website to cancel your card or call our customer relations team on 03456 005 165.
+Get in touch with us as soon as you can.
+You can either visit our website to block your card or call our customer relations team on 03456 005 165.
+Once a card is blocked, it cannot be reactivated.

 No. Your Smartcard is reusable.
 When your season ticket expires, you can log in to your online account to purchase a new one.
 Your expired ticket will be removed from your card next time you touch the gate readee.